Music by Frank Wildhorn

 parts of "Viennese Specialties."

-The Korean production of Rudolf returns to Seoul this fall.
+The Korean production of Rudolf will be returning to Seoul for the third time, under the title of The Last Kiss.
 The show will be presented by EMK Musical Company

 Rudolf had its world premiere at the Operett Színház in Budapest,